 It’s all about your personal preferences from here on out.

-Double your portion-sizes and eat less meals and/or store some of the salad base in your fridge for later consumption.
+Double your portion-sizes and eat less meals and/or store some of the salad base in your fridge to enjoy later.
 You can also increase the protein content and overall filling effect of this salad by adding a few servings of poultry, seafood or tofu to the mix.

 Your options are virtually endless!

-With calorie counts ranging anywhere between 1,000 and 1,500, my blends generally provide a day’s supply of veggies, fruit, healthy fats and protein.
-However, I only eat one large meal a day so this isn’t a big deal.
-Might sound a bit unorthodox to some but it’s a way of life for me, as I’ve been practicing a healthy lifestyle of intermittent fasting for nearly three years.
+With calorie counts ranging anywhere between 1,000 and 1,500, my blends generally provide a day’s supply of veggies, fruit, healthy fats, and protein.
+However, I only eat one large meal a day so this isn’t a big deal for me.
+Might sound a bit unorthodox to some but it’s a way of life for me, as I’ve been practicing a lifestyle of intermittent fasting for nearly a decade.